St Sarkis Church, London: History

 The construction of the church was funded by Calouste Gulbenkian, an Ottoman-born Armenian oil magnate.
 He agreed to finance it with the precondition to dedicate it to his parents, Sarkis and Takouhi.
 Besides being his father's name, Sarkis is also the name of one of Armenia's most celebrated saints—Saint Sarkis the Warrior.
 The church was designed by Arthur Joseph Davis and built by Holloway Brothers.
 Its construction began in February 1922 and it was consecrated on 11 January 1923.
 The church was expanded twice; first in 1937 a baptistery was added to the north side along with a new entrance, and, in 1950, a sacristy was added in the south-east side of the church.

 Catholicos Vazgen I visited the church in 1978 and 1983.

 Architecture

 The church follows traditional Armenian church architecture.
-It is modeled after the freestanding bell tower of Haghpat Monastery, built in 1245.
+It is modelled after the freestanding bell tower of Haghpat Monastery, built in 1245.
 The exterior, similar to the Haghpat bell tower, has three stages/levels.
 The church has been described as an "exotic eastern edifice" by The Economist.
 It was built in Portland stone and has a Greek cross plan.
-The entrance has an English inscription recording its dedication to Gulbenkian's parents "in the Armenian Era 1372."
-The altarpiece contains a painting of Virgin and Child with gilded relief carving of angles in the gable made by the Bromsgrove Guild of Applied Arts.
+The entrance has an English inscription recording its dedication to Gulbenkian's parents "in the Armenian Era 1372".
+The altarpiece contains a painting of Virgin and Child with gilded relief carving of angels in the gable made by the Bromsgrove Guild of Applied Arts.
 There are also sculptures of Gulbenkian family members inside the church.